uberblah/noodles-neurons/README.md

 ## What
 This is noodles & neurons, a "music generator" based off of a neural network.
 It trains a neural network off of .wav files and then uses a .wav file to attempt to generate more music.
 It does generate music, but the music is not in some's tastes.
 All I can say is that my noodles & neurons outputs aren't going on my ipod anytime soon.

 The 2 versions of noodles & neurons were built in C++ (first) and python (2nd).
 Our C++ library ran into limitations in that we could not build an RNN, which we believed would help us get a more accurate result.
 It works, but produces fairly simple tones.
+The `JUNK` directory contains that first version.

 ## Why
 We wanted to learn about neural networks, and audio, while difficult to get right, is easy to deal with in a simple input & output sense.
 We take in samples and output samples, producing a real, listenable result.
 The only way we completely fail is by generating 0's.
 All in all, it was a good learning experience, but we hit our fair share of roadblocks along the way.